-Credit: 3 Course Category: Core Course Course Number: EMPG500
+Credit: 3 Course Category: Core Course Course Number: EMPG500 the context of developing countries

 The prime objective of the course is to give the student an overview of different theoretical models, approaches and processes of public policy.
 The course reviews and analyzes the processes and dynamics of public policy formulation and implementation with particular emphasis on developing countries.